-1. What’s her personality like?
+1. What’s their personality like?

-If you haven’t done a lot of character development, you might spend some time thinking about who this character is and what she’s like.
+If you haven’t done a lot of character development, you might spend some time thinking about who this character is and what they’re like.
 You don’t need to know extensive backstory or a lot of personal details, but you should know the type of person this character is.
 Someone who’s shy and snarky will have a different voice from someone who’s brave and judgmental.

 2. How do you want the character to sound?